Quantum Anomaly Detection for Collider Physics: (Quantum) Machine Learning Setup

 \subsection{VQC}

 Figure~\ref{fig:vqc1d} shows the VQC circuits used in this study.
 The input features ($x_i$) are min-max scaled so that the argument of the initial $R_y$ gates are valid angles.
 The rotational gate $R(\theta)$ is given by $R_Z(\alpha)R_Y(\omega)R_Z(\phi)$, where $\alpha$, $\omega$, and $\phi$ are the trainable weights of the circuit.
 These angles are unique for each qubit, leading to a total of 18 parameters for the one-dimensional setup and 27 for the three-dimensional setup.
-The expectation value $z_i$ of the Pauli Z operator for the first two qubits is measured and the loss function is cross-entropy:
+The output is the expectation value of $Z$, which is achieved by taking several shots of each qubits.